jfrogren/portfolio-arkivet/content/post/220303-processing-the-generated-literature-searches-further.md

 * [Involving older adults in the technology design process: A case study on mobility and wellbeing in the built environment](https://doi.org/10.3233/978-1-61499-684-2-615) - tar upp hur man kan involvera äldre mer i designprocessen.
 Eventuellt relevant.

-* [Older Adults’ Motivation and Engagement with Diverse Crowdsourcing Citizen Science Tasks](https://doi.org/10.1007/978-3-030-85616-8_7) - relevant eftersom den är en utvärdering av hur äldre klarar av olika citizen science-uppgifter
+* [Older Adults’ Motivation and Engagement with Diverse Crowdsourcing Citizen Science Tasks](https://doi.org/10.1007/978-3-030-85616-8_7) - relevant eftersom den är en utvärdering av hur äldre klarar av olika citizen science-uppgifter.
+Handlar dock om crowdsourcing, vilket är en bit ifrån det som vi sysslar med så tveksamt om jag kan referera till den.
+Här är slutsatserna från studien:

+> In this exploratory research we have verified that crowdsourcing microtasks, especially those appearing in citizen science projects, can be well-suited for some groups of older adults - both in terms of the quality of older adults’ contributions and their motivation.
+Yet, even among older adults with average and higher ICT skills - sufficient to contribute to such projects, such as the participants in our sample, the awareness of the existence of such crowdsourcing projects is quite low, as such citizen science tasks are not easily found and sampled.
+Older adults as a group often overlooked as potential contributors to larger scale crowdsourcing projects due to their often lower willigness to engage online and the perception of their ICT skills.
+However, the older adults in our study who received no compensation, provided high quality contributions with little training and were open to continue volunteering online.

 * [Older adults using our voice citizen science to create change in their neighborhood environment](https://doi.org/10.3390/ijerph15122685) - Här används en kanske mer engagerande metod för att få äldre att engagera sig i sin 'built environment' - de får fota hinder och ta upp dessa med politiker typ.
 I jämförelse med denna studie är inte vår studie särskilt engagerande.
 Studien kan därför vara bra för att lyfta ram graden av engagemang.
 * [Perspectives on “novel” techniques for designing age-friendly homes and neighborhoods with older adults](https://doi.org/10.3390/ijerph17051800) - metodologiskt vettig och relevant artikel som går ut på att: "*this article provides critical perspectives on eight “less traditional” engagement techniques—walking interviews, photovoice, photo-elicitation, Talking Mats®, participatory mapping, drawing, model-making, and the “Design Fair”.
 Insights into the strengths and limitations of these techniques, gained from observation of their use in participatory design activities, as well as feedback collected from older co-design participants...*"

 * [The built environment and older adults: A literature review and an applied approach to engaging older adults in built environment improvements for health](https://doi.org/10.1111/opn.12171) - Intressant eftersom den är en literature review och den konstaterar att: "*Three distinct components emerged from the review: the impact of the built environment on health—in particular the health of older persons; citizen science and its applicability for older people research; and the promise of the Our Voice citizen science framework to activate changes in the built environment that improve older peoples’ health.*" Det är också något jag tycker mig kunna utläsa...
 I vårt fall är det ju detta med "citizen science and its applicability" som är relevant och det konstateras ju att detta är ett stort forskningsområde.
 Kanske kan artikeln ge vidare litteraturtips inom området.
-* [The stanford healthy neighborhood discovery tool: A computerized tool to assess active living environments](https://doi.org/10.1016/j.amepre.2012.11.028) - också ett sätt att låta äldre använda en surfplatta men där: "*Users are prompted to collect geocoded audio narratives and photographs about neighborhood features they perceive as affecting their active living choices.*" Finns alltså liheter med vårt projekt även om dett i detta fall är mer öppet när det gäller datainsamlingen
+* [The stanford healthy neighborhood discovery tool: A computerized tool to assess active living environments](https://doi.org/10.1016/j.amepre.2012.11.028) - också ett sätt att låta äldre använda en surfplatta men där: "*Users are prompted to collect geocoded audio narratives and photographs about neighborhood features they perceive as affecting their active living choices.*" Finns alltså likheter med vårt projekt även om dett i detta fall är mer öppet när det gäller datainsamlingen
 * [The Swedish mass experiments-a way of encouraging scientific citizenship?](https://doi.org/10.22323/2.15010401) - känner till sedan tidigare och vet att den är relevant
-* [Using citizen science to explore neighbourhood influences on ageing well: Pilot project](https://doi.org/10.3390/healthcare7040126) - ytterst relevanteftersom den tar upp möjligheterna med citizen-scienze-metoden för en äldre målgrupp fast denna gång kopplat till mer photovoice och grönområden utanför hemmet.
+* [Using citizen science to explore neighbourhood influences on ageing well: Pilot project](https://doi.org/10.3390/healthcare7040126) - ytterst relevant eftersom den tar upp möjligheterna med citizen-scienze-metoden för en äldre målgrupp fast denna gång kopplat till mer photovoice och grönområden utanför hemmet.

+> A disadvantage of this expert-determined approach is that it often does not consider the appraisals or perceptions of residents.
+Daily experience, often over long periods of time, means older residents have acquired insider knowledge of their neighbourhood, and thus, may be more qualified to assess these spaces, including measuring what makes a valued or quality public green space.

+Det de istället gör här är denna approach:

+> The aim of this Australian pilot study on public green spaces for ageing well was to test an innovative citizen science approach to data collection using smart phones.
+“Senior” citizen scientists trialed the smart phone audit tool over a three-month period, recording and auditing public green spaces in their neighbourhoods.
+Data collected included geocoded location data, photographs, and qualitative comments along with survey data.

+Här kan jag mestreferera till att det gjorts andra försök med appar inom "environmental gerontology" men då främst med miljön utanför den egna bostaden.

-* [Using photo diaries to elicit user requirements from older adults: A case study on mobility barriers](https://doi.org/10.1007/978-3-319-22701-6_11) - också högst relevant och liknar den ovanlistade studien fast här är det metoden photo diaries som används när äldre ska dokumentera miljöhinder i sitt närområde
+* [Using photo diaries to elicit user requirements from older adults: A case study on mobility barriers](https://doi.org/10.1007/978-3-319-22701-6_11) - också högst relevant och liknar den ovanlistade studien fast här är det metoden photo diaries som används när äldre ska dokumentera miljöhinder i sitt närområde.

 ### PsychINFO